 Restless legs syndrome (RLS) is a condition that causes an uncontrollable urge to move your legs, usually because of an uncomfortable sensation.
 It typically happens in the evening or nighttime hours when you're sitting or lying down.
 Moving eases the unpleasant feeling temporarily.

-Simple self-care steps and lifestyle changes may help you.
-Medications also help many people with restless legs syndrome.
+Simple self-care steps and lifestyle changes may help relieve symptoms.
+Medications also help many people with RLS.

 The chief symptom is an urge to move the legs.
-Common accompanying characteristics of RLS/WED include:
+Common accompanying characteristics of RLS include:

 - Sensations that begin after rest.
 The sensation typically begins after you've been lying down or sitting for an extended time, such as in a car, airplane or movie theater.

 - Relief with movement.
-The sensation of RLS/WED lessens with movement, such as stretching, jiggling your legs, pacing or walking.
+The sensation of RLS lessens with movement, such as stretching, jiggling your legs, pacing or walking.

 - Worsening of symptoms in the evening.
 Symptoms occur mainly at night.

-People typically describe RLS/WED symptoms as abnormal, unpleasant sensations in their legs or feet.
+People typically describe RLS symptoms as abnormal, unpleasant sensations in their legs or feet.
 They usually happen on both sides of the body.
 Less commonly, the sensations affect the arms.

 The sensations, which generally occur within the limb rather than on the skin, are described as:

 Sometimes the sensations are difficult to explain.
-Affected people usually don't describe the condition as a muscle cramp or numbness.
+People with RLS usually don't describe the condition as a muscle cramp or numbness.
 They do, however, consistently describe the desire to move their legs.

 It's common for symptoms to fluctuate in severity.
 Sometimes, symptoms disappear for periods of time, then come back.